 And then there’s this incredibly odd piece of work.
 The full masthead logo with the fancy font WITH the Stars and Bananas.
 Purple green and red, with potted palms and the Kingdom of Siam boldy embroidered across the bottom.
 I’ve looked for this particular shirt in the catalogs, but so far nothing, so it’s likely post-1988.
 Let me know if you have any other examples of this tag in your collection.

 This is a very rare tag I hadn’t seen until 2018.
 It was on a pair of Gurkha shorts, which are only listed in the catalog as being Imported and not having a country of origin notation.
-Hard to place where this would fit within the timeline.
-I suspect later in the run.
+These were see on mid-1980s Gurkha shorts, which would later have the Safari and Travel Tag.

 The Printed Tag: